 For some it was the fact that the older “Floppy Master Disk” activation would allow the use of the original “Master Disk” as a back-up activation in case the movable activation file was lost or corrupted… [Read More]

 While I haven’t memorized the list, the good news is Rockwell has put together an easy to use compatibility website which makes finding operating system support for it’s software a breeze… [Read More]

 I hope you’ve found this “Best of 2015” article helpful.

-If you have your own favorite blog post, or have a question about one of the above articles, please let us know by using the “Leave a reply” form at the bottom of this page.
+If you have your own favorite blog post, or have a question about one of the above articles, please let us know by using the “post a comment or question” link below.